RoundingWellOS/marionette.toolkit/README.md

 If you would like to contribute to Marionette.Toolkit's source code, please read the [guidelines for pull requests and contributions](CONTRIBUTING.md).
 Following these guidelines will help make your contributions easier to bring into the next release.

+You can also join us in the [Marionette Toolkit Gitter](https://gitter.im/RoundingWellOS/marionette.toolkit) to think up new features, report bugs, ask questions, and talk design patterns within Toolkit.

 ### Github Issues